Call Now

 A sole trader is an individual who single-handedly owns and operates their business.
 This unique structure gives them absolute control over all aspects of their business, from operational decisions to legal matters.
 Unlike partnerships or limited companies, there are no other stakeholders involved in a sole trader business.

 The most crucial aspect of being a sole trader is the personal responsibility for all business debts.
-Unlike companies, sole traders cannot separate themselves from their business as a distinct legal entity.
+Unlike limited companies, sole traders cannot separate themselves from their business as a distinct legal entity.
 This means they are personally liable for any financial obligations incurred by their business.

 Sole traders are self-employed and are not required to register with Companies House or have a director.
 However, they must register with HMRC and complete a Self Assessment tax return each year.
 As a sole trader, you retain all profits from your business but are also personally responsible for paying tax and National Insurance on your earnings.